Alexeven108/Cap-IQ-Pro-Parser/README.md

 ## ⚙️ What is S&P Cap IQ Pro+ Parser?

 At its core, **S&P Cap IQ Pro+ Parser** is a **full-stack financial intelligence dashboard**.
-You upload Excel files exported from S&P Capital IQ Pro+, and the app handles everything from parsing to calculating risk metrics to displaying beautiful, interactive dashboards in your browser.
+You upload Excel files exported from S&P Capital IQ Pro+, the app then handles everything from parsing to calculating risk metrics to displaying beautiful, interactive dashboards in your browser.

 No fluff.
 No finance PhD needed.
 Just straight-up clarity.